CENTRAL WATERFRONT OBSERVATION WHEEL

 Rocco Design Architects were appointed in March 2009 by Hong Kong Jockey Club to oversee the conservation and revitalisation of Central Police Station on Hollywood Road.
 The four-storey colonial police station dating back to 1864 with its distinctive Doric columns and grey/blue colour scheme was used as Hong Kong Island Regional Police Headquarters and Central District Police Headquarters until 2004.
 The project which includes the stable blocks and adjacent Victoria Prison aims to transform the police station into a heritage, arts, cultural and tourist hub with the Jockey Club funding the HK$1.8 billion capital cost through the Hong Kong Jockey Club Charities Trust (HKJCCT).
 The initial design by Swiss architects Herzog and de Meuron was controversial and plans to construct a 160-metre tower on the site were abandoned in 2008 following public opposition.
 A height limit of 77-metres was proposed by a group of non-governmental organistations including heritage concern groups and green groups but was rejected by the Town Planning Board in November 2009.
 Following a six-month public consulation the revised design was finally unveiled in October 2010.
 The revised design featuring the CPS Compound as a contemporary arts hub includes the addition of the Old Bailey Wing to house gallery spaces and the Arbuthnot Wing to house a multi-purpose venue and central plant.
 In response to public views and concerns the height and the bulk of the proposed new structures have been substantially reduced and the F Hall, a post-war building in the compound, will also be preserved.
 The new structures are modest and distinct and comply fully with the 80 mPD (metres above the Hong Kong Principal Datum) building height restriction stipulated for the site in the draft Sai Ying Pun and Sheung Wan Outline Zoning Plan.
 Just over one-third of the total floor area of 25,959 square metres will be allocated to arts and culture, including galleries, a library, an art archive and office space for arts groups.
 Restaurants, cafes and shops will take up 27 per cent of space.
 The remainder of the site will be for public use and vegetation.
 However, concerns have been expressed over plans to dig a tunnel to link the buildings on the site which may risk damage to underground archaeological relics.
 An archaeological survey-cum-excavation, in areas that would be affected by the works commenced in April 2012 to understand the distribution and conditions of the underground remains and is expected to be completed by October 2012.
 The HKJCCT will preserve the archaeological remains of high heritage significance in-situ and for the other remains, the HKJC will keep detailed written, cartographic, photographic and video records in accordance with the international practice.The revitalised CPS Compound is intended to create synergy with nearby heritage and tourist attractions, including other Conserving Central projects, the Fringe Club, Man Mo Temple, Dr Sun Yat-sen Historical Trail, Lan Kwai Fong, SoHo and Hollywood Road, etc. It is hoped it will become a unique heritage and cultural landmark for local and overseas visitors, adding vibrancy to the area, and generating business opportunities for the neighbouring retail and dining facilities.

-Seen in November 2012, the building's facade is completely obscured during renovation work
+Seen in late 2012, the building's facade is completely obscured during renovation work

 “MEGA TOWER” (HOPEWELL CENTRE II)